This tutorial shows you how to create a post in WordPress using the WordPress Classic Editor interface.

-Note: The way post tags display on your site is controlled by your theme.
-Depending on the active WordPress theme you are using, tags may or may not appear in your post …
+Note: The way tags display on your site is controlled by your theme.
+Depending on your theme, tags may or may not appear in your post …

-(WordPress Post Tags May Display Differently In Different Themes)
+(WordPress Tags May Display Differently In Different Themes)

-Or they may display differently … even in different areas of your page, again, depending on the theme you are using …
+Or they may display differently … even in different areas of your page, again, depending on which theme you use …

-To add new tags to your posts, type in comma-separated tags into the Tags area and click the Add button …
+To add new tags to your posts, type in comma-separated tags into the Tags feature and click the Add button …

 To learn how to use WordPress post tags, go here:

-Featured images are controlled by your WordPress theme.
+Featured images are controlled by the active WordPress theme you are using.

-If your WordPress theme supports Post Thumbnails, then the “Featured Image” module should be visible in your “Edit Post” screen …
+If your WordPress theme allows you to display Post Thumbnails, then the “Featured Image” module should be visible in the Post editing screen …

-If you can’t see the Featured Image section in your sidebar, check to see that the option has been selected in the Screen Options area (if the checkbox is not there, then your theme may not support Featured Images) …
+If you can’t see the Featured Image section in your sidebar, check to see that this option has been selected in the Screen Options area (if the option is not there, then your theme may not support Featured Images) …

 To learn how to add featured images to WordPress, go here:

-A number of settings in the Post admin area are hidden by default, and will only display in your admin area if selected in the Screen Options area …
+By default, a number of features are hidden in the Post admin area, and will only display in the admin area if their boxes are checked in the Screen Options area …

-Let’s review some of the features that you can activate for posts in your Screen Options area.
+Let’s take a look at some of the options that you can activate for posts in your Screen Options area.

-The Excerpt section lets you add post excerpts that will display in selected areas of your web site, such as the blog page, post categories page, archives page, and search post pages …
+The Excerpt module lets you add post summaries that will display in selected areas of your site, such as the blog page, categories page, archives page, and search post pages …

 Go here to learn more about using post excerpts in WordPress:

-Trackbacks are a way to notify legacy blog systems that you’ve linked to them …
+Trackbacks are a way to notify legacy blog systems that you have linked to them …

 (Post – Send Trackbacks Module)